GuanceCloud/datakit/internal/export/doc/en/datakit-helm.md

-# Managing Configuration with Helm
+# Helm Installation

 This document describes how to install and upgrade DataKit with Helm, and how to manage DataKit environment variables and collection configurations.
+Helm installation is a container installation method for deploying DataKit in Kubernetes clusters.
 In Kubernetes, DataKit is mainly configured through environment variables and mounted configuration files.
 Helm configuration is centralized in *values.yaml*.

 ## Installation and Configuration {#install-config}